Collaboration with Nazi Germany and Fascist Italy: Lithuania

 In 1941, the Lithuanian Security Police was created, subordinate to Nazi Germany's Security Police and Criminal Police.
 Of the 26 Lithuanian Auxiliary Police Battalions, 10 were involved in the Holocaust.
 On August 16, the head of the Lithuanian police, Vytautas Reivytis, ordered the arrest of Jewish men and women with Bolshevik activities: "In reality, it was a sign to kill everyone."
 The Special SD and German Security Police Squad in Vilnius killed 70,000 Jews in Paneriai and other places.
 In Minsk, the 2nd Battalion shot about 9,000 Soviet prisoners of war, and in Slutsk it massacred 5,000 Jews.

-In March 1942 in Poland, the 2nd Lithuanian Battalion guarded the Majdanek concentration camp.
+In March 1942, in Poland, the 2nd Lithuanian Battalion guarded the Majdanek concentration camp.
 In July 1942, the 2nd Battalion participated in the deportation of Jews from the Warsaw Ghetto to Treblinka extermination camp.
 In August–October 1942, some of the Lithuanian police battalions were in Belarus and Ukraine: the 3rd in Molodechno, the 4th in Donetsk, the 7th in Vinnytsa, the 11th in Korosten, the 16th in Dnepropetrovsk, the 254th in Poltava and the 255th in Mogilev (Belarus).
 One battalion was also used to put down the Warsaw Ghetto Uprising in 1943.

-The participation of the local populace was a key factor in the Holocaust in Nazi-occupied Lithuania which resulted in the near total decimation of Lithuanian Jews living in the Nazi-occupied Lithuanian territories that would, from 25 July 1941, become the Generalbezirk Litauen of Reichskommissariat Ostland.
+The participation of the local populace was a key factor in the Holocaust in Nazi-occupied Lithuania which resulted in the near total decimation of Lithuanian Jews living in the Nazi-occupied Lithuanian territories that would.
+From 25 July 1941, participation was under the Generalbezirk Litauen of Reichskommissariat Ostland.
 Out of approximately 210,000 Jews, (208,000 according to the Lithuanian pre-war statistical data) an estimated 195,000–196,000 perished before the end of World War II (wider estimates are sometimes published); most from June to December 1941.
 The events happening in the USSR's western regions occupied by Nazi Germany in the first weeks after the German invasion (including Lithuania – see map) marked the sharp intensification of the Holocaust.